arpit20adlakha/Computer-Science-Papers-For-System-Design/README.md

 - TAO: Facebook’s Distributed Data Store for the Social Graph (https://lnkd.in/gfesm_Hn)

-This is a series of posts about #distributedsystems and this post covers #consensus and replicated state machines.
+Consensus and replicated state machines.
 - Paxos Made Simple (https://lnkd.in/gk6nxyVj)
 - Implementing Fault-Tolerant Services Using the State Machine (https://lnkd.in/gPwNde-i)
 - The Chubby lock service for loosely-coupled distributed systems (https://lnkd.in/gFXKTrXR)